 The amounts listed in the "stock awards" column and in this footnote do not reflect the value of common stock actually received by the named executive officers, whether the named executive officer will actually realize a financial benefit from the awards, or the potential value to the named executive officer of the awards that may be earned.
 Whether, and to what extent, the named executive officers ultimately realize value will depend on many factors, including the actual performance of the company, the price of our common stock when and if shares are actually issued and the named executive officers' continued employment.
-For more details on performance share LTIA and discretionary bonus grants in 2010, see the Grants of Plan-Based Awards in Fiscal 2010 table below.
-Additional information regarding performance share LTIAs and discretionary
+For more details on performance share LTIA and discretionary bonus grants in 2011, see the Grants of Plan-Based Awards in Fiscal 2011 table below.
+Additional information regarding performance share LTIAs and discretionary bonuses granted in 2010 and 2011 that are still outstanding can be found in the table Outstanding Equity Awards at 2011 Fiscal Year End table below.

-- bonuses granted in 2009 and 2010 that are still outstanding can be found in the table Outstanding Equity Awards at 2010 Fiscal Year End table below. - (3) In addition to 2010 to 2012 LTIAs, the "stock awards" column for 2010 for Mr. Herbes also includes discretionary bonus awards granted to him during 2010 for the 2009 to 2010 and 2009 to 2011 performance periods.
+(3) In addition to 2010 to 2012 LTIAs, the "stock awards" column for 2010 for Mr. Herbes also includes discretionary bonus awards granted to him during 2010 for the 2009 to 2010 and 2009 to 2011 performance periods.
 The discretionary awards were denominated in dollars but payable in shares of common stock or cash at the discretion of the compensation committee.
-The award for 2009 to 2010 was in fact paid to Mr. Herbes in shares of common stock in February 2011 by dividing the dollar value of the award by the closing price of the common stock on the trading day before the release date.
-Because Mr. Herbes did not join B&G Foods until mid-year 2009, he was not eligible for 2008 to 2010 or 2009 to 2011 LTIAs.
+The awards for 2009 to 2010 and 2009 to 2011 were in fact paid to Mr. Herbes in shares of common stock in February 2011 and February 2012, respectively, by dividing the dollar value of the award by the closing price of the common stock on the trading day before the release date.
+Because Mr. Herbes did not join B&G Foods until mid-year 2009, he was not eligible for 2008 to 2010 or

+2009 to 2011 LTIAs.
 The 2008 to 2010 and 2009 to 2011 discretionary bonus awards granted to Mr. Herbes were intended to reward Mr. Herbes' for his strong contributions to B&G Foods since his arrival, including to our company's expected achievement of the maximum excess cash objectives set forth in the 2008 to 2010 and 2009 to 2011 LTIAs.
-Although SEC rules require the entire expected compensation expense relating to the 2008 to 2010 and 2009 to 2011 discretionary bonus awards and the 2010 to 2012 LTIAs be included in Mr. Herbes' stock awards total for 2010, the awards, to the extent earned, will be paid in 2011, 2012 and 2013. - (4) The amounts shown in this column represent payments made under annual bonus plans.
-Bonuses listed in this column as being earned in 2009 were actually paid in March 2010 and bonuses listed in this column as being earned in 2010 were actually paid in March 2011. - (5) Represents the aggregate change in pension value of the named executive officer's accumulated benefit under our defined benefit pension plan.
-See the pension benefits table on page 37 for additional information, including the present value assumptions used in this calculation.
-We do not have any non-qualified deferred compensation plans. - (6) The amounts shown in this column include employer costs relating to personal use of a company automobile or automobile allowances paid and our company's matching contributions to our 401(k) plan.
+Although SEC rules require the entire expected compensation expense relating to the 2008 to 2010 and 2009 to 2011 discretionary bonus awards be included in Mr. Herbes' stock awards total for 2010, the awards were paid in 2011 and 2012.

+- (4) The amounts shown in this column represent payments made under annual bonus plans.
+Bonuses listed in this column as being earned in 2009 were actually paid in March 2010, bonuses listed in this column as being earned in 2010 were actually paid in March 2011 and bonuses listed in this column as being earned in 2011 were actually paid in February 2012. - (5) Represents the aggregate change in pension value of the named executive officer's accumulated benefit under our defined benefit pension plan.
+See the pension benefits table on page 38 for additional information, including the present value assumptions used in this calculation.
+We do not have any non-qualified deferred compensation plans. - (6) The amounts shown in this column include automobile allowances and our company's matching contributions to our 401(k) plan.
 In accordance with SEC rules, the compensation in the table omits information regarding group life, health, hospitalization and medical reimbursement plans that do not discriminate in scope, terms or operation, in favor of executive officers or directors of B&G Foods and that are available generally to all salaried employees.